• Skip to primary navigation

 • 1 Tablespoon vanilla extract

-• 4 cups (455 g) cake flour (all-purpose will not yield the same result and you would need to substitute properly)
+• 4 cups (455 g) cake flour (all-purpose will not yield the same result but see note to substitute)

 • 1 ½ teaspoons baking powder